cotejer/cotejer.github.io/_posts/2021-04-25-evolving-qubits-with-bits.md

 1\otimes1\otimes1\otimes -Z\otimes1, \\
 1\otimes1\otimes1\otimes1\otimes Z.
 $$
-The rules for changing the generators can be found in ().
+The rules for changing the generators can be found in Reference 2.
 I won’t go through all of them here, but there are tools that track these changes automatically, and all you have to do is supply the quantum circuit.
 The idea here is that these generators can be represented by a binary matrix of size N&times;2N, where N is the number of qubits.
 There are 2N columns because we will essentially keep track of the X and Z operators separately.
 These are all we need to specify our state, and so each one will get its own N&times;N matrix.
 Within this binary matrix, a 1 tells us that there’s a Pauli X or Z at the given site.
 Then, simulating the circuit requires updating this matrix.

 Personally, I haven’t created my own simulator.
 The one I’ve used is called [Stim](https://github.com/quantumlib/Stim), by [Craig Gidney](https://algassert.com/).
 It’s fast, it works for my purposes, and I don’t have to reinvent the wheel.
 There’s also a Clifford circuit simulator in Qiskit, where the online version says it can simulate up to 5000 qubits.
 I’ve used Stim to simulate circuits with about 3000 qubits, so I can attest that this is achievable (though I was using a supercomputer).
 Now that I think of it though, the longest part of my computation was probably what I did *after* simulating the circuit and getting this matrix.
 The linear algebra on such a matrix becomes quite long.